MadBomber/aia/README.md

 USAGE NOTES
        aia is designed for flexibility, allowing users to pass prompt ids and context files as arguments.
-Some options change the behavior of the output, such as ---out_file for specifying a file or --no-out_file for disabling file output in favor of standard output (STDPIT).
+Some options change the behavior of the output, such as --out_file for specifying a file or --no-out_file for disabling file output in favor of standard output (STDPIT).

        The --completion option displays a script that enables prompt ID auto-completion for bash, zsh, or fish shells.
 It’s crucial to integrate the script into the shell’s